drvonnjerryxlii/organize/README.md

 > ## Market Research
 - - -

+This analysis is informed by several informal user research interviews with volunteer coordinators, both inside and outside of the Ada organization; Ada volunteers including regular TAs, guest lecturers, and special capstone volunteers; a few expert Outlook users; and some Ada staff members.
+These interviews may have been affected by personal biases including my experiences as a long time volunteer and as a former non-profit board member and volunteer organizer & my lack of experience with performing user research.

+Once the minimum viable product is complete, I intend to perform a second round of interviews -- this time incorporating usability tests.
+The feedback from this round of interviews will inform the remainder of development.
+Further rounds of usability interviews will be incorporated as necessary to ensure product meets user needs.

 ### Competition

 There are many products already on the market for managing and scheduling people.
 Popular systems include paper calendaring, timecards, and native and web apps such as Microsoft Outlook, Google Apps, and a myriad of other human resources, payroll, and people management software suites.